Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/08-Manual-Navigation/README.md

 ## Demo/Activity
 Using the project for last class (segues), make the navigation programmatically and delete the segues and unwinds.

-## Baseline Challenges
+## In Class Activities

-1. Using the project you completed for this class using MapKit:
+Using the project you completed for this class using MapKit:
   - Delete the storyboard.
   - Create a new VC that will serve as a Login screen.
 This screen will only have a button to continue to the map.
 Add constraints to the button using the anchor approach.
   - Modify the AppDelegate to start with the Login screen.
   - You will need to instantiate the [MKMapView](https://developer.apple.com/documentation/mapkit/mkmapview) programmatically.
   - Add a [UIBarButtonItem](https://developer.apple.com/documentation/uikit/uibarbuttonitem) in the map screen to Logout and handle the action.<br>

+## Wrap Up
-1. Continue working on the Mood Tracker app with [part 3](https://github.com/Product-College-Labs/mood-tracker/blob/master/content/7.1-content.md) and [part 4](https://github.com/Product-College-Labs/mood-tracker/blob/master/content/8.1-content.md)
+Continue working on the Mood Tracker app with [part 3](https://github.com/Product-College-Labs/mood-tracker/blob/master/content/7.1-content.md) and [part 4](https://github.com/Product-College-Labs/mood-tracker/blob/master/content/8.1-content.md)

-## Resources
+## Additional Resources

 [Manual Navigation](https://medium.com/whoknows-swift/swift-the-hierarchy-of-uinavigationcontroller-programmatically-91631990f495)